Hello, Everybody and welcome to the blog.Today for anyone thinking of getting a new puppy I will be looking at Pugs as pets.

 House training a pug puppy can be exhausting and a canvas dog pen is a must have if you want to get anything else done.

 Pugs will not want to go out back to potty while you stay nice and comfy in the living room with a cup of coffee.
-If they’re outside, you have to be outside, as well.
-Most won’t use their spot their owners presence and encouragement.
+If they're outside, you have to be outside, as well.
+Most won't use their spot unless their owners are presence and encouragement.

 Pugs take longer to potty train than most other dogs.

 Punishing your pug for a mishap will not make house training any easier.
 Scolding, screaming or rubbing your puppies nose in the mess will not work.Your pug may develop into a sneaky pooper.